The IGS UK is the UK chapter of the International Geosynthetic Society.

 The IGS UK chapter is pleased to announce the Sixth National Geosynthetics Symposium to be held on the 12th and 13th of May 2020 at the Etihad Stadium, Manchester.

 About the Event

-The main themes of the symposium will be Containment Engineering and Geosynthetics in Brownfield remediation.
+2020’s symposium will be a special 2 day event.
+The themes of the symposium will be Containment Engineering and Geosynthetics in Brownfield remediation.

 Day 1: Containment Engineering

 This technical seminar will explore how containment engineering principles applied to non-waste applications can inform our practice, learn from experience outside of the UK to inform better design practice and innovation.

 The symposium will be strongly practice focussed while informed by what is emerging from recent research, of interest to designers and practitioners in the field.
 Actual case histories from different countries will be presented, including best practices, cases where challenges have been encountered and non-standard design approaches.

 Applications in mining and extreme environmental settings will be also discussed during the symposium, as a lens to explore and possibly challenge standard engineering design practices.